KushajveerSingh/notes/docs/ui_ux/books/dont_make_me_think.md

     -   Products the company sells
     -   Things they're eager to sell me
     -   Navigation to get to the rest of the site
--   Make if abvious what's clickable.
+-   Make if obvious what's clickable.
 Use the same color for all text links, or make sure their shape and location identify as clickable.
 -   Keep the visual noise to a minimum.
     -   Shouting.
 When everything on the page is clamoring for your attention.
 Lots of invitations to buy, lots of exclamation points, different typefaces, and bright colors, automated slideshows, animation, pop-ups.
 Solution is to organize pages, into visual hierarchies.
     -   Disorganization.
 Like things are not properly aligned.
     -   Clutter.
 For example, home pages that have too mich stuff that result in low signal-to-noise ratio i.e. lots of noise and not much information.
 When editing pages assume everything is visual noise and get rid of anything that is not making a real contribution.
 -   Format text to support scanning.
     -   Use plenty of headings.
 Help to decide which parts to read, scan, or skip.
-Make higer level headings larger, or leave more space above them.
+Make higher level headings larger, or leave more space above them.
     -   Make the headings closer to the section they introduce than to the section they follow (i.e. the margin between the section below should be smaller than the section above).
     -   Keep paragraphs short.
 Generally, each paragraph should have a top sentence, detail sentence, and a conclusion.
 But on the web, you can even have single-sentence paragraphs.
     -   Use bulleted list.
-Almost anything that can be a bulleted list probably should be (items separated by commas or semicolons in a paragraph are good condadidates for this).
+Almost anything that can be a bulleted list probably should be (items separated by commas or semicolons in a paragraph are good candidates for this).
 And the list items should have a small amount of additional space between them.
     -   Highlight key terms.
 Format the most important ones in bold where they first appear in the text to make them easier to find, and don't highlight too much.

 ## Ch-4 Animal, Vegetable, or Mineral?